cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/formula-template.md

 # Creating a Formula

-A formula is workflow that contains some kind of business logic.
-In this case, we are using a forumla to move data between instances of Salesforce and Hubspot.
+A formula is a workflow that contains some kind of business logic.
+In this case, we are using a formula to move data between instances of Salesforce and Hubspot.

 When designing formulas, its best to make them reusable where possible.